Accurate and Efficient Waveform Model for Precessing Binary Black Holes: Precession dynamics

 However, such a comparison ignores the large numerical coefficients of the timescales.
 A slightly more careful comparison leads to $t_{\rm pr}/t_{\rm gw} \sim [384\pi/5(4+3q)] M\omega$ where we have simplified $\Omega_z$ according to Ref.~\cite{Apostolatos:94}.
 Therefore, at a binary separation of $6M$, typically we have $t_{\rm pr}/t_{\rm gw} \sim 2$--$4$ using only the leading-order terms.
 In other words, precession is in fact slower than orbital decay near the end of the inspiral (\teja{see also the discussion in Refs.~\cite{JohnsonMcDaniel:22} and \cite{Gerosa:23}}{}).

 We demonstrate the reversal of the timescale hierarchy further in Fig.~\ref{fig:timescale_comp}.
-Here we consider a BBH system with $(M_1, M_2) = (20\,M_\odot, 12\,M_\odot)$ and $(\chi_{1z}, \chi_{1p}) = (\chi_{2z}, \chi_{2p})=(-0.5, 0.5)$ when $f_{\rm ref}=4\,{\rm Hz}$.
+Here we consider a BBH system with $(M_1, M_2) = (20\,M_\odot, 12\,M_\odot)$ with two different spin configurations.
+The solid lines correspond to $(\chi_{1z}, \chi_{1p}) {=} (\chi_{2z}, \chi_{2p}){=}(-0.5, 0.5)$ and the dashed lines correspond to $(\chi_{1z}, \chi_{1p}) {=} (\chi_{2z}, \chi_{2p}){=}(0, 0.5)$.
+In both cases, the spins are specified at a reference frequency $f_{\rm ref}=4\,{\rm Hz}$.
 We terminate the plot when the binary hits a separation of $6M$.
 In the top panel, we show $t_{\rm gw}$ and $t_{\rm pr}$ respectively in the gray and olive lines.
-We then present the density of the squared signal-to-noise ratio (SNR) $\rho^2$ of the system assuming aLIGO sensitivity~\cite{Barsotti:18} in the bottom panel (\teja{the squared SNR is an integral over frequency, so its density is a meaningful quantity to think about}{}).
+We then present the density of the squared signal-to-noise ratio (SNR) $\rho^2$ of the system assuming aLIGO sensitivity~\cite{Barsotti:18} in the bottom panel (\teja{the squared SNR is an integral over frequency, so its density is a meaningful quantity to think about}{}; note that when precession is included, the amplitude of the waveform is in general not a smooth function due to the interference between modes in the inertial frame, causing wiggles in the SNR density).
 We have normalized the signal so that $\rho^2=1$.
-For such a BBH with parameters typical of what ground-based GW observatories are expected to detect, we see the assumption of $t_{\rm pr} < t_{\rm gw}$ breaks down at around $f\simeq 40\,{\rm Hz}$, where the SNR density of the system peaks.
+For such a BBH with parameters typical of what ground-based GW observatories are expected to detect, we see the assumption of $t_{\rm pr} < t_{\rm gw}$ breaks down at around $f\simeq 40-50\,{\rm Hz}$, where the SNR density of the system peaks.
 In fact, near the end of the inspiral stage, the precession timescale can be longer than the GW decay timescale by nearly an order of magnitude.
-This is slightly greater than the estimation we presented in the paragraph above because the spins are anti-aligned with the orbital angular momentum, reducing further the magnitude of $J$ and hence the rate of precession.